AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-microservices-configure-and-use.md

 <!-- ![processing-profiles-standard](assets/processing-profiles-standard.png)
 -->

-The default processing profile contains configurations for the following:

-* Standard thumbnails used by [!DNL Assets] user interface (48, 140, and 319 px)
-* Large preview (web rendition - 1280 px)
-* Metadata extraction
-* Text extraction

 ## Standard profile {#standard-config}

 [!DNL Experience Manager] provide capabilities to generate more specific renditions for common formats as per user's needs.
 An administrator can create additional [!UICONTROL Processing Profiles] to facilitate such rendition creation.
 Users then assign one or more of the available profiles to specific folders to get the additional processing done.
 Say for example, the additional processing can generate renditions for web, mobile, and tablet.
 The following video illustrates how to create and apply [!UICONTROL Processing Profiles] and how to access the created renditions.

-### Rendition width and height {#rendition-width-height}

-Rendition width and height specification provides maximum sizes of the generated output image.
+* **Rendition width and height**: Rendition width and height specification provides maximum sizes of the generated output image.
 Asset microservices tries to produce the largest possible rendition, which width and height is not bigger than the specified width and height, respectively.
 The aspect ratio is preserved, that is the same as the original.
 An empty value means that asset processing assumes the pixel dimension of the original.

-### MIME type inclusion rules {#mime-type-inclusion-rules}

-When an asset with a specific MIME type is processed, the MIME type is first checked against the excluded MIME types value for the rendition specification.
+* **MIME type inclusion rules**: When an asset with a specific MIME type is processed, the MIME type is first checked against the excluded MIME types value for the rendition specification.
 If it matches that list, this specific rendition is not generated for the asset (blocked list).
 Otherwise, the MIME type is checked against the included MIME type, and if it matches the list, the rendition is generated (allowed list).

-### Special FPO rendition {#special-fpo-rendition}

-When placing large-sized assets from [!DNL Experience Manager] into [!DNL Adobe InDesign] documents, a creative professional waits for a substantial time after they [place an asset](https://helpx.adobe.com/indesign/using/placing-graphics.html).
+* **Special FPO rendition**: When placing large-sized assets from [!DNL Experience Manager] into [!DNL Adobe InDesign] documents, a creative professional waits for a substantial time after they [place an asset](https://helpx.adobe.com/indesign/using/placing-graphics.html).
 Meanwhile, the user is blocked from using [!DNL InDesign].
 This interrupts creative flow and negatively impacts the user experience.
 Adobe enables temporarily placing small-sized renditions in [!DNL InDesign] documents to begin with, which can be replaced with full-resolution assets on-demand later. [!DNL Experience Manager] provides renditions that are used for placement only (FPO).
 These FPO renditions have a small file size but are of the same aspect ratio.

 The processing profile can include a FPO (For Placement Only) rendition.
 See [!DNL Adobe Asset Link] [documentation](https://helpx.adobe.com/enterprise/using/manage-assets-using-adobe-asset-link.html) to understand if you need to turn it on for your processing profile.
 For more information, see [Adobe Asset Link complete documentation](https://helpx.adobe.com/enterprise/using/adobe-asset-link.html).